TLabAltoh/Unity-SFU-Integration/README.md

 [server repository is here](https://github.com/TLabAltoh/unity-rust-sfu.git)

 ## Issue
-### Unstable connection ?
-Very occasionally the connection was disconnected even if there were only 2 clients.

 ### Poor test
 This project has only been tested on a local network and not on a dedicated server.
 The server was hosted on a general Windows PC.